django/deps/final/0012-steering-council.rst

 The existing requirements to be qualified for election to the Steering Council will be replaced with requiring both of the following:

 * A history of substantive contributions to Django or the Django ecosystem.
-This history must begin at least 18 months prior to the individual's candidacy for the Steering Council, and include substantive contributions in at least two of these bullet points:
+  This history must include substantive contributions in at least two of these bullet points:

   * Code contributions on Django projects or major third-party packages in the Django ecosystem